tanmaySinha16/NewsApp/README.md

 ### Installation
 To install NewsApp, follow these steps:

-Clone the repository to your local machine using git clone https://github.com/your-username/news-app.git.
+Clone the repository to your local machine using git clone https://github.com/your-username/news-app.git.</br>
-Open the project in Android Studio.
+Open the project in Android Studio.</br>
-Build and run the app on an emulator or physical device.
+Build and run the app on an emulator or physical device.</br>
-Note: NewsApp requires an internet connection to function properly.
+Note: NewsApp requires an internet connection to function properly.</br>

 ### Usage
 To use NewsApp, follow these steps:

 Launch the app.
-View the top headlines in the Breaking News Fragment.
+View the top headlines in the Breaking News Fragment.</br>
-Search for articles using the Search Fragment.
+Search for articles using the Search Fragment.</br>
-Click on an article to view it in the Article Fragment.
+Click on an article to view it in the Article Fragment.</br>